SunnySuite/Sunny.jl/docs/src/examples.md

 As in the previous example, we are going to end with computing a dynamic structure factor tensor using the `dynamic_structure_factor` function.
 A heuristic for choosing a reasonable value of `Δt` using in the Landau-Lifshitz dynamics is `0.01` divided by the largest energy scale present in the system.
-Here, that is the on-site anisotropy with a strength of `2.165/2 ` meV.
+Here, that is the single-ion anisotropy with a strength of `2.165/2 ` meV.

 To make sure we don't do more work than really necessary, we set how